N0Soull/Discord-SelfBot/README.md

 ### coming soon

-- Auto-reply to messages if AFK-mod is toggled
+- Auto-reply to messages if AFK-mode is toggled
 - In-chat RPC change
 - guide on how to insert your own emotes